Failure to follow the law has dire consequences for species-at-risk, environmental groups say

-The groups have intervened in a judicial review of Nova Scotia Minister of Lands and Forestry’s failure to uphold mandatory duties to protect at-risk species under the province’s Endangered Species Act (ESA).
+The groups have intervened in a judicial review of Nova Scotia Minister of Lands and Forestry’s failure to uphold mandatory duties to protect species-at-risk under the province’s Endangered Species Act (ESA).

 Despite repeated calls to follow its own law from environmental groups and the province’s auditor general, Nova Scotia has dragged its feet on complying with timelines and milestones set out by the ESA.

 “Nova Scotia’s Endangered Species Act is the law, not a set of vague or voluntarily guidelines, and the government must follow it.

 “The ESA clearly establishes what the government needs to do to stop the decline and promote the recovery of some of our province’s most iconic and important animals, plants, and birds.

 “In the midst of the global biodiversity crisis, species protection should be a top priority for the Nova Scotia government.
 We’re going to court to ensure the government steps up and addresses its own failings when it comes to species-at-risk.”